Medicinal herbs for diabetes have been a part of traditional medicine for thousands of years.

 It also has anti-oxidant properties that help to reduce the damaging effects of diabetes.
 (1)

-Bitter melon has been used extensively in traditional medicine for the treatment of diabetes.
-Its blood sugar lowering capabilities has attracted people with diabetes to this herbal supplements for centuries.
+Bitter melon (Momordica charantia) has been used extensively in traditional medicine for the treatment of diabetes.
+Its blood sugar lowering capabilities have attracted people with diabetes to these herbal supplements for centuries.

 Charantin, one of the active ingredients in bitter melon, has been shown to be a potent hypoglycemic agent.
-It has similar effects to many hypoglycemic drugs used in diabetes treatment.
+It has similar effects on many hypoglycemic drugs used in diabetes treatment.

 Momordica, another active ingredient, has insulin-like effects, further decreasing blood glucose levels.
 Due to the potent hypoglycemic effect, this supplement should be taken with care when using medications to control diabetes.
 (2)(3)